infinum/eightshift-docs/docs/boilerplate/custom-fonts.md

 };
 ```

-There are other configuration options for including custom fonts using Font Magician and you can check them in their [documentation](https://github.com/jonathantneal/postcss-font-magician#options)
+There are other configuration options for including custom fonts using Font Magician and you can check them in the [font magician documentation](https://github.com/jonathantneal/postcss-font-magician#options)

 Restart the build process to generate `@font-face` rules.